The-Corrupted/protonctl-rs/README.md

 ## Todo:
 Man pages - While this isn't a particularly complicated tool to use, it would be nice to have man pages for the users that want or need that.

 Proper output formatting/handling - console does a pretty good job of detecting if we're piping the output or running through a terminal that doesn't support colored output but there are instances where we seem to break things.
-One such instance is if we try to run install and pipe to a file. stderr is still written to but the formatting is all screwed up.
-Additionally, the output for list local is quite bad ( only list 3 items per row and the columns aren't aligned ).
-It would be nice to fix this so it looks a bit more like ls output.
+One such instance is if we try to run install and pipe to a file. stderr is still written but we end up with the progress bar ending up in the file as a string of escape codes

 Flatpack support - There is no flatpack support at the moment.